open-telemetry/opentelemetry-specification/specification/tracing/api.md

 ## Behavior of the API in the absence of an installed SDK

-In general, in the absence of an installed SDK, the Trace API is a "no-op" API.
+In general, in the absence of an installed SDK, the Tracing API is a "no-op" API.
 This means that operations on a Tracer, or on Spans, should have no side effects and do nothing.
 However, there is one important exception to this general rule, and that is related to propagation of a `SpanContext`:
 The API MUST create a [non-recording Span](#wrapping-a-spancontext-in-a-span) with the `SpanContext`